 - Call the animal poison control center immediately.
 If possible, have the packaging in hand so you can give the most accurate information.

 - The ASPCA animal poison control center is run by veterinary toxicologists.
 It is a good idea to keep the phone number handy.
 There is a charge associated with the call, but with xylitol toxicity, time is of the essence.
-You may be able to help your dog by gaining poison control’s advice before you can get to your veterinarian.
+You may be able to help your dog by gaining poison control’s advice while en route to your veterinarian.

-- Contact your veterinarian or your local veterinary emergency animal hospital ASAP for an emergency vet visit .
+- Contact your veterinarian or your local veterinary emergency animal hospital immediately for an emergency vet visit .

 - If you’ve already spoken with a veterinarian at poison control, convey the information to your veterinarian.
 This may help your vet devise a more effective treatment plan.